Myles Gaskin Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 - He has handled 39, or 33.9%, of his team's 115 rushing attempts this season.

-- The Dolphins have thrown the football in 67.3% of their plays from scrimmage this year while staying on the ground 32.7% of the time.
-This offensive attack ranks 29th in the NFL in points scored.
+- The Dolphins have run 67.3% passing plays and 32.7% rushing plays this season.
+They rank 29th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Falcons.